Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ### Exercises: Level 2

-1. Write a code which  can give grade to students according to theirs scores:
+1. Write a code which can give grades to students according to theirs scores:
    - 80-100, A
    - 70-89, B
    - 60-69, C
    - 50-59, D
    - 0-49, F
-1. Check if the season is Autumn, Winter, Spring or Summer.
+2. Check if the season is Autumn, Winter, Spring or Summer.
-   If the user input is:
+   The user input should be:
-   - September, October or November, the season is Autumn.
+   - September, October or November - the season is Autumn.
-   - December, January or February, the season is Winter.
+   - December, January or February - the season is Winter.
-   - March, April or May, the season is Spring
+   - March, April or May - the season is Spring
-   - June, July or August, the season is Summer
+   - June, July or August - the season is Summer
-1. Check if a day is weekend day or a working day.
+3. Check if a day is a weekend day or a working day.
 Your script will take day as an input.

 ```sh
     What is the day is today?
 Saturday